eugestumm/PajubaDigitalArchive/pages/about.md

 For further information on data collection, full access to metadata, and further methodological details, check the section "[Method.](https://eugestumm.github.io/PajubaDigitalArchive/method.html)"

+## Funding and Sustainability
+This project received a grant of $1000 dollars from the [Digital Humanities Fellowship of the University of Miami](https://dh.miami.edu).
+Stemming from a [Minimal Computing](https://go-dh.github.io/mincomp/about) philosophy, the website is hosted in the form of a static Jekyll webpage through GitHub Pages and the database is hosted by Google Spreadsheets.

 ## Pajubá Digital Archive Utilizes CollectionBuilder Framework

 This site is generated using [CollectionBuilder-Sheets](https://github.com/CollectionBuilder/collectionbuilder-sheets), a template  for creating simple digital exhibit websites by loading collection metadata directly from a CSV, designed for teaching digital library skills and easy hosting on GitHub Pages.